crosswire/xiphos/INSTALL.md

 ### Requirements

-- `rpmbuild` is used to build both binary and source software packages
+- `rpmbuild` is required to build both binary and source software packages

 ### Commands